 Your health may signal a red alert, because you are stressed, have missed three appointments with your doctors, as you continue to walk through your routines.

-Any positive progress attracts envy, jealousy, and gossip, and your friends will say you merely earn favors and sympathy from your contacts, even when they know that comfort, favors, and connections are not found free on the pavements you walk past daily.
+Any positive progress attracts envy, jealousy, and gossip, and your friends will say you merely earn favours and sympathy from your contacts, even when they know that comfort, favours, and connections are not found free on the pavements you walk past daily.

 End of year achievements, profits, recognition, and awards for the hard work, attract you temporary friends, whose only interest is to make a mockery at the value of your prizes.
 Some will say the value of the awards you earned this year, is far below the cost of just one bag they carry.

 What happens when times are tough?
 The fault is yours.
 A string of self-appointed advisors will say you should have done things a little differently but will not tell you the weight of that ‘differently.’